 There are some examples from the market that are highly innovative when it comes to solutions they provide, namely:

 Car insurance applications: Allstate or Progressive, for example, are providing services based on usage-based insurance (UBI).
-This means that the cost of insurance is calculated is based on the customer’s behaviour which can be tracked with their smartphone.
+This means that the cost of insurance is calculated based on the customer’s behaviour which can be tracked with their smartphone.
 An interesting example of the car insurer is also GEICO - its mobile app doesn’t only allow reporting damage by sending a photo of it but also shows the driver closest free parking places, thanks to geolocation.
+When it comes to Allstate, they have also introduced an intersecting activity to help citizens overcome the COVID-19 outbreak financially.
+They offered 15% of their monthly premium in April and May (about 600 million in total).

 Metromile, on the other hand, introduces a new business model when it comes to car insurance.
 It’s the best option for drivers that rarely use their cars because the paid amount depends mainly on the distance travelled.